How To Protect Your Business From a Lawsuit

 Human resources often conducts training in company policies and procedures.
 “It’s important to make sure that people aren’t engaging in conduct that’s going to lead to liability for the company,” says Fink.

 - General liability insurance.
-Also referred to as small business insurance, this is a liability policy covering the most common injuries or accidents that may occur at a business, from slip and falls to property damage.
+Also referred to as small business insurance, this liability policy covers the most common injuries or accidents that may occur at a business, from slip-and-fall accidents to property damage.
 General liability also covers legal fees if you face a lawsuit.

 - Professional liability insurance.
-Also known as “error and omission insurance,” this type of insurance helps cover the costs of a lawsuit when your business is sued for making errors that result in another company or client’s financial loss.
+Also known as “errors and omissions insurance,” this type of insurance helps cover the costs of a lawsuit when your business is sued for making errors that result in another company or client’s financial loss.

 - Malpractice insurance.
 This insurance helps cover legal costs when professionals are sued for malpractice.
 Doctors and other healthcare providers, lawyers, and counselors are examples of professionals who often get (or are required to get) malpractice insurance.

 - Workers’ compensation insurance.
-Most states require businesses to have workers’ compensation insurance to help cover costs when an employee is injured in the workplace or job site.
+Most states require businesses to carry workers’ compensation insurance to help cover costs when an employee is injured on the job.

 - Commercial auto insurance.
 If your business employs drivers or deliverers, this insurance helps cover the costs of injuries from work-related auto accidents.